pyeventsourcing/eventsourcing/docs/topics/process.rst

                     num, duration, rate
                 ))

-Using the Python ``multiprocessing`` library is one way to deploy the application process system.
-Alternatively, an Actor framework could be used to start and monitor operating system processes running the process applications, and send the prompts.
-An Actor framework might also provide a way to run multiple processes on different nodes in a cluster.
+Running the system with multiple operating system processes means the different steps for processing an order happen concurrently, so that as a payment is being made for one order, the next order might concurrently be being reserved, whilst a third order is at the same time being created.
+However, the ``multiprocessing`` library doesn't help to run processes on different nodes.

 Actor framework
 ---------------

+Using the Python ``multiprocessing`` library is one way to deploy the application process system.
+Alternatively, an Actor framework could be used to start and monitor operating system processes running the process applications, and send prompt messages directly, removing the need for a publish-subscribe service.
+Because notifications are pulled from notification logs, we don't need to worry about resending messages after a crash.
+Actors could usefull send error messages.
+An Actor framework would also provide a way to run multiple processes on different nodes in a cluster.
+(Not yet implemented.)

 Todo: Actor framework deployment of system.